google/WebFundamentals/src/content/en/fundamentals/web-components/customelements.md

 </table>

-Note: The browser calls the `attributeChangedCallback()` for any attributes whitelisted in the `observedAttributes` array (see [Observing changes to attributes](#attrchanges)).
+Note: The browser calls the `attributeChangedCallback()` for any attributes listed in the `observedAttributes` array (see [Observing changes to attributes](#attrchanges)).
 Essentially, this is a performance optimization.
 When users change a common attribute like `style` or `class`, you don't want to be spammed with tons of callbacks.